National Museum of Brazil fire

 The National Museum of Brazilmuseum was heavily damaged by a large fire which began about 19:30 local time (23:30 UTC) on 2 September 2018.
 Although some items were saved, it is believed that 92% of its archive of 20 million items was destroyed in the fire.
 The small number of unscathed items were stored in a separate building which was not damaged.

+The fire is believed to have started from a malfunctioning air conditioner, and was exacerbated by years of neglect to the building and surrounding infrastructure.
 First responders fighting the fire were hindered by a lack of water.
-Rio's fire chief said that two nearby fire hydrants had insufficient water, leaving firefighters to resort to pumping water from a nearby lake.
+Rio's fire chief said two nearby fire hydrants had insufficient water, leaving firefighters to resort to pumping water from a nearby lake.
 According to a CEDAE (Rio de Janeiro's Water and Sewerage State Company) employee, although the hydrants did have water, the water pressure was very low because the building is on top of a hill, making them unusable.
-Brazilian President Michel Temer said that the loss due to the fire was "incalculable."
+Brazilian president Michel Temer said that the loss due to the fire was "incalculable."